 a.
 The grades, narrative evaluations, USMLE scores and other academic or performance measures of each student are routinely reviewed by the SPC to assess a student’s academic progress.

 b.
-The SPC also conducts ad hoc reviews when necessary to address unsatisfactory academic performance, including unacceptable professional or behavioral performance.
+The SPC also conducts ad hoc reviews when necessary to address unsatisfactory academic performance.
 In those cases, students will be provided with notice and an opportunity to be heard, and may appeal SPC decisions (Refer to the due process policy below for details on the appeals procedure)

 c.
 Promotion will be determined for each successive semester of study by the SPC, which will make a formal determination of promotion based on whether the student has satisfied the following requirements:

 i.
-Passed all required courses, clerkships, and electives in the semester under review
+Passed all components of required courses, clerkships, and electives in the semester under review

-iii.
-Demonstrated acceptable professional behaviors and attitudes as outlined in the Student Code of Conduct and/or as defined in a specific course.
+ii.
+Demonstrated acceptable professional behaviors and attitudes as outlined in the Standards of Conduct, WAUSM policies and/or as defined in a specific course.

 d.
-For promotion to clerkships, the student must also receive pass the USMLE Step 1 examination.
+For promotion to clerkships, the student must also receive a passing grade on the USMLE Step 1 examination.

 a.
-WAUSM awards the Doctor of Medicine (MD) degree to students who successfully demonstrate achievement of the WAUSM educational program objectives and competencies.
+WAUSM awards the Doctor of Medicine (MD) degree when the faculty believes a student has successfully demonstrated achievement of the WAUSM educational program objectives, competencies, and requirements.

 b.
-Candidates for the MD degree must achieve all competencies, complete the prescribed course of study, and pass USMLE Step 1, Step 2 CK, and all other curricular requirements.
+Candidates for the MD degree must achieve all competencies, must have successfully completed all the prescribed course of study, and passed USMLE Step 1, USMLE Step 2 CK, OET Medicine exam, and all other curricular requirements.

 c.
 Students enrolled in the MD degree program must complete the program within seven (7) years from the date of matriculation into the program.